Russia presses Donbas offensive as Polish leader visits Kyiv

 After declaring its full control of a sprawling seaside steel plant that was the last defensive holdout in the port city of Mariupol, the Russian military launched artillery and missile attacks in Ukraine’s industrial heartland, seeking to expand the territory Moscow-backed separatists have held since 2014.

-In a Saturday night video address to the nation, Mr Zelensky described the situation in the Donbas as “really hard” but “the fact that we are able to say this on the 87th day of a full-scale war against Russia is good news”.
+In a Saturday night video address to the nation, Ukrainian president Volodymyr Zelensky described the situation in the Donbas as “really hard”, but he said his country’s ability to withstand nearly three months of full-scale war against Russia was “good news”.

 “Every day that our defenders take away from these offensive plans of Russia, disrupting them, is a concrete contribution to the approach of the main day.
 The desired day that we are all looking forward to and fighting for: Victory Day,” the president said.

-Poland, which has welcomed millions of Ukrainian refugees since Russia invaded its neighbour, has become a major gateway for western humanitarian aid and weapons going into Ukraine.

-The government in Warsaw is also a strong supporter of Ukraine’s desire to join the European Union.

-Mr Zelensky stressed on Saturday that the EU should consider Ukraine’s desire to join the 27-nation bloc as soon as possible within the context of Russia’s invasion.
+Mr Zelensky stressed on Saturday that the 27-member European Union should consider Ukraine’s desire to join the bloc as soon as possible within the context of Russia’s invasion.

 “I want to emphasise that our European integration path is not just about politics,” Mr Zelensky said.
 “It’s about quality of life.
 And about the fact that Ukrainians perceive the values of life in the same way as the vast majority of Europeans.”